Post job

 Customer service specialists are employees who are responsible for providing the best customer experience to customers, usually for after-sales transactions.
 They attend to customers' inquiries and provide answers to their questions on products or services that the company offers.
 They also address customer complaints and help mitigate the concerns by offering solutions such as instructions on how to fix defects, or processing replacements or refunds.
 Customer service specialists also listen to customer feedback and ensure that these are logged properly so that proper departments will be able to receive them.

-But both careers also use different skills, according to real service cashier resumes.
-While service cashier responsibilities can utilize skills like "cleanliness," "english language," "cash handling," and "phone calls," some cashiers associate use skills like "safety hazards," "store management," "shipping receiving," and "ladders."
+Each career also uses different skills, according to real service cashier resumes.
+While service cashier responsibilities can utilize skills like "cleanliness," "english language," "cash handling," and "phone calls," cashiers associate use skills like "safety hazards," "store management," "shipping receiving," and "ladders."

-When it comes to the differences in education between the two professions, cashiers associate tend to reach similar levels of education than service cashiers.
+Average education levels between the two professions vary.
+Cashiers associate tend to reach similar levels of education than service cashiers.
 In fact, they're 0.4% more likely to graduate with a Master's Degree and 0.3% less likely to earn a Doctoral Degree.

 Customer service associates are representatives of the company who are responsible for solving customer concerns.
 They provide exceptional service to clients to ensure that their problems are solved and that the relationship between the client and the company remains strong.
 Customer service associates are in-charge of processing transactions, maintaining a good working relationship between the client and the company, ensuring that the client remains loyal to the company, and working on the requests of the client.
 Through all of this, customer service associates must keep any information they may encounter confidential.
 They should also have time management skills, problem-solving skills, and customer service skills.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from service cashier resumes include skills like "english language," "credit card payments," "cash handling," and "phone calls," whereas a customer service specialist might be skilled in "strong customer service," "cash management," "data entry," and "customer calls. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from service cashier resumes include skills like "english language," "credit card payments," "cash handling," and "phone calls," whereas a customer service specialist is more likely to list skills in "strong customer service," "cash management," "data entry," and "customer calls. "

-Customer service specialists are known to earn similar educational levels when compared to service cashiers.
-Additionally, they're 1.9% more likely to graduate with a Master's Degree, and 0.1% more likely to earn a Doctoral Degree.
+Customer service specialists earn the best pay in the finance industry, where they command an average salary of $34,860.
+Service cashiers earn the highest pay from the retail industry, with an average salary of $29,242.customer service specialists typically earn similar educational levels compared to service cashiers.
+Specifically, they're 1.9% more likely to graduate with a Master's Degree, and 0.1% more likely to earn a Doctoral Degree.